-- 4.1 Every tenured faculty member will undergo a comprehensive review every six years or following the second unsatisfactory rating in the annual performance review in any category within six years of the first unsatisfactory rating in that category. - 4.1.1 The six-year period starts with the first full academic year appointment in a tenured position.
-The period restarts at the time of promotion to full professor. - 4.1.2 Faculty members with administrative assignments, such as department chairs, assistant/associate deans, and directors of programs, shall be evaluated on the basis of the faculty portion of their appointments only. - 4.1.3 Except for leaves occurring in the sixth year, periods when a faculty member is on leave will still count towards the six-year requirement. - 4.1.4 The post tenure evaluation may not be waived for any active faculty member but may be deferred in rare circumstances pursuant to University Procedure 12.06.99.C0.01, Post-Tenure Review, Section 3.4.
+- 4.1 Every tenured faculty member will undergo a comprehensive review every six years, or following the second unsatisfactory comprehensive annual evaluation in any 6-year evaluation cycle. - 4.1.1 The six-year period starts with the first full academic year appointment in a tenured position.
+The period restarts at the time of promotion to full professor. - 4.1.2 Faculty members with administrative assignments, such as department chairs, assistant/associate deans, and directors of programs, shall be evaluated on the basis of the faculty portion of their appointments only. - 4.1.3 Except for leaves occurring in the sixth year, periods when a faculty member is on leave will still count towards the six-year requirement.

-- 4.2 It is the responsibility of the Dean to provide notice to all college faculty due for a six-year evaluation notice no later than October 15th that the review will be conducted the following spring.
-All qualifying faculty in the sixth full year of service since their last review or promotion must be notified unless a deferral has been requested and approved by the provost's office. - 4.3 Post-Tenure Review File (the File) submitted by the Dean to the College Promotion and Tenure Committee (the Committee) will consist only of the faculty member's: - Current curriculum vitae; - Annual Faculty Activity Reports for the past 5 calendar years; - Annual reviews for the past 5 calendar years; - An evaluation summary not to exceed one page written by the faculty member's Department Chair. - 4.3.1 The Department Chair must provide an evaluation summary, not to exceed one page to the faculty member undergoing review.
-The faculty member must update their faculty activity information in the current electronic faculty review system and upload their current CV and Chair evaluation summary by January 20th. - 4.3.2 The Dean's office will upload copies of the faculty member's annual evaluations for the past five years along with the scholarship criteria for their respective department before February 1st. - 4.3.3.1.1 If a faculty member has written a response to any annual evaluation during the review period, the response letter(s) must also be included. - 4.3.3.1.2 Results of previous post tenure reviews will not be included as part of the evaluation.
+- 4.1.4 The post tenure evaluation may not be waived for any active faculty member, but may be deferred in rare circumstances pursuant to University Procedure 12.06.99.C0.01, Post-Tenure Review, Section 3.4. - 4.2 It is the responsibility of the Dean to provide notice to all college faculty due for a six-year evaluation notice no later than October 15th that the review will be conducted the following spring.
+All qualifying faculty in the sixth full year of service since their last review or promotion must be notified unless a deferral has been requested and approved by the provost's office. - 4.3 Post-Tenure Review File (the File) submitted by the Dean to the College Promotion and Tenure Committee (the Committee) will consist only of the faculty member's: - Current curriculum vitae; - Annual Faculty Activity Reports for the past 6 calendar years; - Annual reviews for the past 6 calendar years; - An evaluation summary not to exceed one page written by the faculty member's Department Chair. - 4.3.1 The faculty member undergoing review must submit his or her current faculty activity report to the Department Chair by January 12th. - 4.3.2 The faculty member undergoing review must submit his or her current curriculum vitae to the Dean or the Dean's designee by January 20th. - 4.3.3 The faculty member's Department Chair must submit copies of the faculty member's faculty activity reports and annual evaluations for the past six years, and an evaluation summary not to exceed one page (See Appendix A), to the Dean or the Dean's designee by January 20th. - 4.3.3.1.1 If a faculty member has written a response to any annual evaluation during the review period, the response letter(s) must also be included.